Afsana2020/groceryshopmanagement/README.md

 # Grocery Shop Management
 The Grocery Shop Management System is a C-based console application designed to streamline grocery store operations, including managing products and employees, billing, and storing invoices.
-Key features include adding, updating, and removing products and employees, as well as generating and storing invoices.
+Key features include adding, updating, and removing products and employees, as well as generating and storing invoices and searching invoices using customer's name.